 Survey of fundamental concepts of geology and paleontology with application to a study of the history of the earth and of life.
 Consideration is given to interactions of religious, philosophical, and geological ideas, within a biblical world view.
-Meets the life science general education requirement and may substitute for Scientific Inquiry.
+Meets the life science general education requirement.
 Weekly: 2 lectures and 1 lab.
 Does not apply to a major or minor.
 Spring